SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

   (as described in :doc:`Properties`)
 * define :newTerm:`methods` to provide functionality
   (as described in :doc:`Methods`)
+* define :newTerm:`subscripts` to provide access to their values using subscript syntax (as described in :doc:`Subscripts`)
 * define :newTerm:`initializers` to set up their initial state (as described in :doc:`Initialization`)
 * be :newTerm:`extended` to expand their functionality beyond a default implementation